visual-framework/vf-wp/wp-content/plugins/vf-global-footer-container/README.md

 # Global Footer (container)

-Display the Beta notification from the Content Hub.
+Display the EMBL global footer from the Content Hub.

 ## Configuration